-3. DRAWING
+3. EXAMINATION DRAWING

-Drawing Media and Definitions of drawing
+Drawing Media and Definitions of a Drawing

-Drawing is defined broadly as any artwork involving a predominance of line and/or markmaking.
+A drawing is defined broadly as any artwork involving a predominance of line and/or mark-making.
 You are encouraged to explore various definitions of 'drawing' and challenge what is traditionally perceived as drawing.
 Choose an appropriate medium suitable to your expressive and conceptual concerns.
 Justify your choices clearly to convince the examiner/marking panel of your critical engagement and informed decision-making.
 If you choose to work in a non-traditional way, avoid arbitrary choice of medium.